klein1108/Digital_Clock/README.md

 # Digital_Clock.Cpp
+A C/C++ application of a Digital Clock that counts backward to zero!
-Is not finished yet... but is almost it (Digital Clock)
+It's not finished yet...
+But is almost there.
+Enjoy!